Muzuwi/AmmoboxPlus/README.md

 - Ice Bullets can sometimes cause weird movement in enemies, such as falling through the ground (for flying enemies).
 Please report such cases on the issue tracker or in the thread.
 - Debuffs do not apply to players in PvP

+## Download

+  Use the in-game Mod Browser to download the mod, or visit the **[Releases](https://github.com/Muzuwi/AmmoboxPlus/releases)** tab on this repo for current and past releases.

 ## Planned Features
 - Better cross-mod compatibility